 - A share sale or purchase where the two parties have privately reached an agreement without having being introduced to each other in a market situation.

-From February 2016 Zespri Group Limited’s share registry (Computershare) will no longer automatically issue physical share certificates on transfers of Zespri Group Limited shares.
-Computershare will continue to issue a Securities Transaction Statement every time a shareholding changes.
+Zespri Group Limited’s share registry, Computershare, will issue a Securities Transaction Statement on transfers of Zespri Group Limited shares.
 If a shareholder wishes to receive a share certificate, one can be requested from Computershare.

 From 1st November 2016, Zespri Group Limited (ZGL) has contracted Craigs Investment Partners (CIP) to provide ‘market maker’ services for ZGL shares for the purposes of promoting ZGL share liquidity and reducing price volatility.
 Under clause 4.6(a) of the ZGL Constitution, the ZGL Board in October 2016 designated CIP as a ‘Producer’ so that CIP can purchase ZGL shares on the Unlisted share trading platform, solely for the purpose of performing ‘Market Maker’ services.
 CIP are limited under the signed services agreement to holding no more than 0.125% of issued ZGL shares, and the voting rights on any shares held by CIP for the purposes of ‘Market Making’ under the terms of the signed services agreement have been forfeited.